mantidproject/mantid/docs/source/algorithms/CompressEvents-v1.rst

 be sorted first.
 This will be faster when the number of events going into a single compressed events is large, so when you have lots of events per spectra.
-This method works by histogramming the events into a regular grid that is then converted into events using the bin center as the x value, so this assumes a uniform distribution of events within the bin.
+This method works by histogramming the events into a regular grid that is then converted back into events using the weighted average x value.

 This method will not be used if the events are already sorted as that will be faster.
 This option will be ignored when used with